 In the ordinary course of our business, various claims and lawsuits have been filed or are pending against us.
 A number of these lawsuits and claims may exist at any given time.
+Additionally, the COVID-19 pandemic may give rise to various claims and lawsuits from owners, members and other parties.
 We record and accrue for legal contingencies when we determine that it is probable that a liability has been incurred and the amount of the loss can be reasonably estimated.
 In making such determinations, we evaluate, among other things, the degree of probability of an unfavorable outcome and, when it is probable that a liability has been incurred, our ability to make a reasonable estimate of loss.
 We review these accruals each reporting period and make revisions based on changes in facts and circumstances.

 We have not accrued for any of the pending matters described above and we cannot estimate a range of the potential liability associated with these pending matters, if any, at this time.
-We have accrued for other claims and lawsuits, but the amount accrued is not material in the aggregate.
+We have accrued for other claims and lawsuits, but the amount accrued is not material individually or in the aggregate.
 For matters not requiring accrual, we do not believe that the ultimate outcome of such matters, individually and in the aggregate, will materially harm our financial position, cash flows, or overall trends in results of operations based on information currently available.
 However, legal proceedings are inherently uncertain, and while we believe that our accruals are adequate and/or we have valid defenses to the claims asserted, unfavorable rulings could occur that could, individually or in the aggregate, have a material adverse effect on our business, financial condition, or operating results.